Without firing a single shot

 Resistance to the French and Belgian occupation of the Ruhr 1923-1925 The Indian independence movement led by Gandhi, 1930 — 1947 The Muslim Pashtun (Pathan) Movement of the North-West Frontier of India, 1930-1934 led by Badshah Khan The resistance of over fourteen thousand Norwegian teachers and clergymen to Nazi rule during World War II Czechoslovakian resistance to Soviet invasion, 1968-1969 The Intifada, the Palestinian resistance to the Israeli occupation, beginning in 1987.

 Sharp concludes that “Much can be learned from these experiences” (of which the above are only a partial listing).
-For example, Badshah Khan’s organization of Pathans, known as the Khudai Khidmatgar, exploded the myth that nonviolence can only be followed by those who are gentle (the Pathans were known as some of the most violent fighters in the world) and that nonviolence had no place in Islam.
+For example, Badshah Khan’s organisation of Pathans, known as the Khudai Khidmatgar, exploded the myth that nonviolence can only be followed by those who are gentle (the Pathans were known as some of the most violent fighters in the world) and that nonviolence had no place in Islam.
 These examples also show that “resistance is possible in a wide variety of situations and conflicts, even in extremely difficult and repressive ones.”
 Nevertheless, Sharp also points out that nearly all of these historical examples of nonviolent resistance suffered from the absence of strategic planning, preparation, and training.
 However, even where they failed, none of them invalidated the “proposition that all government, even totalitarian government, is based on the consent and cooperation of the ruled” and everyone of them tended to prove that if the consent of the populace is taken away, then every regime, even the most ruthless, must collapse.

 But what of a Hitler or a Stalin: could such despotic dictators be resisted nonviolently?
 Does nonviolent resistance work against extremely ruthless opponents?
 Advocates of nonviolence have answered this question “Yes,” based on their understanding of the theory of nonviolent resistance and an examination of history.
 They have concluded that nonviolent resistance has never failed because it was ruthlessly suppressed; but rather it failed because it was never systematically and consistently used.
 The key question is not how ruthless is the opponent, but rather how seriously are the practitioners of nonviolence committed to their strategy.
 Nonviolent struggles have a greater chance of success if they are strategically planned and systematically implemented.
 Even lacking this, nonviolent resistance “works” because it rests on a fundamental insight into the nature of political power.
 As Gandhi said, there are no guarantees in life, but if one takes care of the means, the end will take care of itself.
 “All one can say with certainty about nonviolent . . . [resistance] is that it will not succeed unless the dependency of the ruler’s power is exposed and sucked dry.”
 Every ruler depends not only on the obedience of his subjects, but also on the cooperation of his agents, such as the police and bureaucratic officials.
 If the acquiescence of any of these groups evaporates, for whatever reason, the ruthless dictator is left high and dry.
 Finally as Mubarak Awad, the father of Palestinian nonviolence, observed that “There is no more assurance that a nonviolent struggle will be victorious than there is an assurance that armed struggle will achieve its end.”
 After all, in half of the armed struggles that are conclusively ended, one-half of the opponents are victors; the other half losers.